Biltmore Estate: 1960s to present

-The estate was designated a National Historic Landmark in 1963, and remains a major tourist attraction in western North Carolina, with 1.4 million visitors each year.
+The estate was designated a National Historic Landmark in 1963, and remains a major tourist attraction in western North Carolina, with around 1.4 million visitors each year.

-Since the death of William A. V. Cecil in October 2017 and his wife Mimi Cecil in November, their daughter Dini Pickering has served as board chair and their son Bill Cecil as CEO.
-The house is assessed at $157.2 million, although due to an agricultural deferment, county property taxes are paid on only $79.1 million.
+William A. V. Cecil died in October 2017, and his wife Mimi died the following November.
+Their daughter Dini Pickering serves as board chairman, and their son Bill Cecil as serves as chief executive officer.
+The house is assessed at $157.2 million, although county property taxes are paid on only $79.1 million due to an agricultural deferment.

+The estate was temporarily closed after Hurricane Helene in September 2024.
+The group sales office was destroyed, but the Biltmore House, conservatory, and several structures survived without serious damage.
+The estate's operators subsequently pledged $2 million for hurricane recovery efforts in Western North Carolina.
+Biltmore Estate reopened in November 2024.

 Architecture

+Vanderbilt commissioned prominent New York architect Richard Morris Hunt, who had previously designed houses for various Vanderbilt family members, to design the house in the Châteauesque style.
+Hunt used French Renaissance châteaux as inspiration.
+Vanderbilt and Hunt had visited several in early 1889, including Château de Blois, Chenonceau and Chambord in France and Waddesdon Manor in England.
+These estates shared steeply pitched roofs, turrets, and sculptural ornamentation.